-There is no known way to keep from getting atopic dermatitis in the first place.
-But if a person has the condition, it often is possible to minimize the number of outbreaks by avoiding triggers.
-These triggers fall into four basic categories:
+There is no known way to keep from getting eczema in the first place.
+But if a person has the condition, it often is possible to minimize the number of outbreaks by avoiding the causes of atopic dermatitis.
+These eczema triggers fall into four basic categories:

 Things that dry out the skin: Dry skin is a key feature of atopic dermatitis, so conditions that exacerbate dryness are triggers for many patients.
 For instance, an environment of low humidity or extreme air temperatures--either hot or cold--can remove moisture from the skin.
 Harsh soaps and frequent washing without applying moisturizers can also bring on flares.
-Fragrances and other additives in some soaps and cleansers may irritate the skin directly.
+Fragrances and other additives in some soaps and cleansers may irritate the skin directly and trigger eczema.

-Emotional stressors: Anger, embarrassment, and other strong emotions can cause the skin to flush.
+Emotional stressors: Anger, embarrassment, and other strong emotions can cause the skin to flush and trigger eczema.
 This can make it itchy, which leads to scratching.
-This can then cascade in a perpetual cycle of dermatitis.
+This can then cascade in a perpetual cycle of atopic dermatitis.